OWASP/owasp.github.io/_posts/2025-04-09-asvs-final-countdown.md

 ## What's next

-Our very own Elar Lang will be presenting at [OWASP Global AppSec EU Barcelona](https://owasp.glueup.com/event/owasp-global-appsec-eu-2025-123983/) about the final 5.0 version so make sure you [check out his session there](https://owasp2025globalappseceu.sched.com/event/1whCc/introducing-the-50-release-of-the-asvs) in the builder track on Friday, 11:30am - 12:15pm.
+Our very own Elar Lang, the key driving force behind version 5.0, will be presenting at [OWASP Global AppSec EU Barcelona](https://owasp.glueup.com/event/owasp-global-appsec-eu-2025-123983/) about the final 5.0 version so make sure you [check out his session there](https://owasp2025globalappseceu.sched.com/event/1whCc/introducing-the-50-release-of-the-asvs) in the builder track on Friday, 11:30am - 12:15pm.

 ## Stay in contact